hermit-os/kernel/README.md

    If KVM is started by our proxy, per default the host architecture will be used as target processor.
 2. If KVM is started by our proxy and the environment variable `HERMIT_KVM` is set to `0`, the virtual machine will be not accelerated by KVM.
    In this case, the configuration flag `--with-mtune=name` should be avoided.
+   With the environment variable `HERMIT_APP_PORT`, an additional port can be open to establish an TCP/IP connection with your application.
 3. By setting the environment variable `HERMIT_VERBOSE` to `1`, the proxy prints at termination the kernel log messages onto the screen.